Lung Disease, Glutathione and Health

 The Pulmonary Exception

 Here is a human body anomaly.
-We cannot absorb glutathione (GSH) in the diet.
-Only by eating the building blocks can we build GSH at the cellular level.
+Current research indicates we can absorb glutathione (GSH) in the diet, but we do so poorly.
+Only by eating the building blocks of GSH can we get the best results of improving GSH at the cellular level.
 The Lungs are the exception.
 They can absorb glutathione directly.
-Additionally Mucomist, a topical type of cystine (N-acetyl-cysteine) is an effective glutathione precursor.
+Additionally, Mucomist includes a topical type of cystine (N-acetyl-cysteine) that is an effective glutathione precursor.

 Chronic Lung Disease